OpenUserJS/OpenUserJS.org/views/includes/documents/Frequently-Asked-Questions.md

 ### Q: What is antifeature?

-A: Adopted and vetted from another site, this UserScript metadata block key indicates what types of Author beneficial Code has been included with the script.
+A: Adopted and vetted from another site, this UserScript metadata block key indicates what types of Author indicated beneficial Code has been included with the script.
 This allows any visitor to make a more informed decision before installation.

 Non-localized usage:
 ``` js